Nexmo/station/_tabbed/getting-started/app-to-app-call/ios.md

 ## Login

-Using the Nexmo Client SDK should start with logging in to `NexmoClient`, using a `jwt` user token.
+Using the Nexmo Client SDK should start with logging in to `NexmoClient`, using a user's `jwt`.

 In production apps, your server would authenticate the user, and would return a [correctly configured JWT](/client-sdk/concepts/jwt-acl) to your app.